Unless you’ve been living under a rock for the past year, you’ve thought at least briefly about what it would take for you to create online courses.

 What technology should I use to create online courses?

-There are different software platforms to choose from when creating online courses.
+There are different online course platforms to choose from when creating online courses.
 There are some platforms that are dedicated to *just* delivering online course content alone.
 These include Teachable, Udemy, Skillshare, Kajabi, Thinkific, among others.

 They are each solid if you want to use separate software platforms (with separate fees, unfortunately) for your online courses, your course community, and how you sell and take payments for your online courses.